 An easy way to avoid nuts

 Hazelnuts and chestnuts are popular ingredients in Christmas foods.
-But if you are cooking for someone with a nut allergy, there are still plenty of easy workarounds.
+But if you’re cooking for someone with a nut allergy, there are still plenty of easy workarounds.
 Making home-made stuffing?
 Try swapping the nut ingredients with dried fruit like cranberries or chopped apricots.
 Or if you’re attempting a traditional Christmas pud, you can also replace nut-based Marzipan for a dried or glazed fruit decoration.

-Going gluten-free in sauces and puddings
+Going gluten-free in sauces and Yorkshire puds

 Catering for vegans?
 Here’s how to skip dairy and meat

 The chewy, dense texture makes it just as filling as meat, plus it’s protein packed, giving you all the energy you need to see you through Christmas Day.
 Vegetables like mushrooms and peppers also make for a great meat substitute.